akauppi/GroundLevel-firebase-es/README.md

 $ cp .env.sample.js .env.js
 ```

-The `.env.js` contains operational configuration.
-It doesn't have any account information for now; we'll get back to it later, during Ops discussion.
+The `.env.js` doesn't have any account information for now; we'll get back to it later, during Ops discussion.

 Now, let's create a Firebase project for your app. 😀